AxiomeCG/threejs-docs-reloaded/en-md/loaders/CubeTextureLoader.md

 [page:Loader] →

-# [name]
+# CubeTextureLoader

-[name] can be used to load cube maps.
+CubeTextureLoader can be used to load cube maps.
 The loader returns an instance of [page:CubeTexture] and expects the cube map to be defined as six separate images representing the sides of a cube.
 Other cube map definitions like vertical and horizontal cross, column and row layouts are not supported.

 The loaded [page:CubeTexture] is in sRGB color space.
 Meaning the [page:Texture.colorSpace colorSpace] property is set to `THREE.SRGBColorSpace`